softvis-research/Getaviz/README.md

 Clone this repository and follow the instructions under [Installation & Setup](../../wiki/Installation-&-Setup).
 Each subdirectory of this repository represents a standalone component of Getaviz.
 It contains a separate README.md with further instructions and documentation.

+Please have a look at our Wiki which contains many additional information.
+However, documentation is still incomplete.
+Feel free to open an issue if you have any question!

 ## Docker ##

 Some Getaviz components are available as docker containers.
 [![UI](https://img.shields.io/badge/docker-ui-blue.svg)](https://hub.docker.com/r/getaviz/evaluationserver)
 [![Evaluation Server](https://img.shields.io/badge/docker-evaluationserver-blue.svg)](https://hub.docker.com/r/getaviz/ui)

-## Wiki

-Please have a look at our [Wiki](../../wiki/Home) which contains many additional information.
-However, documentation is still incomplete.
-Feel free to open an issue if you have any question!

 ## Development Team